LiskArchive/lisk-legacy-docs/setup/binary.md

 | Testnet | 7002           | 7003        |
 | Devnet  | 4002           | 5002        |

 These are the default ports for connecting with the network.
-They can be [altered](../configuration.md) later in the [`config.json`](https://github.com/LiskHQ/lisk-core/blob/master/config/mainnet/config.json#L21).
+They can be [altered](../configuration.md) later in the [`config.json`](https://github.com/LiskHQ/lisk-core/blob/master/config/mainnet/config.json#L21) file.

 ### Install Lisk Commander